RealManRobot/ros2_rm_robot/README.md

 The package is mainly used for providing ROS2 support for the robotic arm, and the following is the use environment.

 * Currently supported robotic arms are RM65 series, RM75 series, ECO65 series, ECO63 series, RML63 series, GEN72 series, and the details can be referred to the website [RealMan robots](http://www.realman-robotics.com/).
-* Version V1.5.0.
+* Version V1.6.0.
-* The supported robotic arm controller version is 1.4.3 or above.
+* Based on the third-generation robotic arm controller version 1.7.3.
 * The Ubuntu version is 22.04.
 * The ROS2 version is humble.